 How do we find candidates?

-Through the Job Centre Plus network, you will have access to a range of candidates that will be put forward for your shortlisting and interview.
+Through the Jobcentre Plus network, you will have access to a range of candidates that will be put forward for your shortlisting and interview.
 Candidates must be registered on Universal Credit to be eligible for Kickstart.
 We maintain good communication with our local Jobcentre Plus offices and they are fully conversant with the Kickstart Scheme, so they're ready to help and support you with your candidate search.